monix/shade/README.md

-# Shade - a Reactive Memcached Client for Scala
+# Shade - Memcached Client for Scala

 ## Overview

 Shade is a Memcached client based on the de-facto Java library [SpyMemcached](https://code.google.com/p/spymemcached/).

-The interface exposed is very Scala-like, as you have a choice between making asynchronous calls, with results wrapped as Scala [Futures](http://docs.scala-lang.org/sips/pending/futures-promises.html), or blocking calls.
+The interface exposed is very Scala-ish, as you have a choice between making asynchronous calls, with results wrapped as Scala [Futures](http://docs.scala-lang.org/sips/pending/futures-promises.html), or blocking calls.